keanuplayz/TravBot-v3/docs/Documentation.md

 - `<patch>` will be pretty much for any very small changes like a quick bug fix or typos. *Note: Normally, these would probably get grouped up, but if there hasn't been a proper version in a while, this will get pushed as a patch.*

 *Note: This system doesn't retroactively apply to TravBot-v2, which is why this version naming system won't make sense for v2's changelog.*

+# Environment Variables

+Certain variables are set via `.env` at the project root.
+These are for system configuration and should never change dynamically within the program, essentially read-only variables.
+- `TOKEN`: Your bot's token
+- `PREFIX`: Your bot's prefix
+- `OWNER`: The ID of the owner
+- `ADMINS`: A comma-separated (with a space) list of bot admin IDs
+- `SUPPORT`: A comma-separated (with a space) list of bot support IDs
+- `WOLFRAM_API_KEY`: Used for `commands/utility/calc`
+- `DEV`: Enables dev mode as long as it isn't a falsy value (`DEV=1` works for example)

 # Utility Functions